1996wu/Shell--scripts/README.md

 # Shell--scripts
-This is a shell script commonly used in Gaussian software calculations
+There are  shell scripts commonly used in Gaussian software calculations